tonethar/IGME-430-Spring-2021/projects/project-1.md

 ##  I. Overview

 - Individually, you need to make a rich web app that uses a web API of your design.
+This API will have BOTH read-only capabilities (ex. `/random-joke` AND write capabilities (ex. `suggest-joke/?q=...&a=...`).
 You may use an external API **in addition to your own**.
 The app should be engaging and aesthetically pleasing.
 Ideally it will be (or approach) portfolio quality.
 The project should be scoped for just a couple weeks.

 - **Application:** The actual project is fairly open-ended.
 The goal is to make a rich web app that uses backend (server) data from an API.
 The app should be aesthetically pleasing and provide a rich user experience.
 The static files (like HTML, CSS, Client JS, images, etc) may be sent normally, but the rest of the changes/updates for the app should be done through a custom AJAX API.